 There are examples sprinkled all throughout healthcare where we implement solutions that aren’t effective.
 Areas such as addiction medicine, lifestyle management of type 2 diabetes, and treatment of heart conditions are all areas that have similar patterns.

 Chronic pain is yet another example.
 Chronic pain is the number one cause of long-term disability in the US, costing $560-$635 billion dollars in medical expenses annually with an additional $299-$325 billion in lost productivity annually.
-The traditional approach to treating chronic pain has been to perform imaging, look for tissue damage, and repair it.
-Until everyone realized this wasn’t actually reducing reported pain levels or improving the quality of life for these patients in a meaningful way.
+The traditional approach to treating chronic pain involves imaging to search for tissue damage, followed by some sort of repair.
+Until everyone realized this wasn’t actually reducing reported pain levels or improving the quality of life for those who live with chronic pain.

 Where do you turn when treatment isn’t working?
 It turns out stress, your income level, and your lifestyle choices are more likely to dictate whether or not you develop chronic pain than whether or not you have a bulging disc or two in your spine.
 So the interventions that are more likely to work, like promoting good quality sleep, increasing physical activity, counseling sessions, and improving diet quality are seen as difficult and expensive to implement.
 Most physicians don’t even offer these interventions to their patients, either due to lack of time or a belief that their patients won’t be interested.